A couple of days ago I had to write the most tricky article ever.

 6.1.
 Save time by scanning first

-When you’ve found a promising article or report that fits your search, first scan over the article’s content.
-Read headlines, text in bold font, lists, whatever catches your eye.
-Don’t forget to use Control/Command+F to search for keywords!
-Then decide if the information you’re seeking is in there.
-If yes, then read the article or essential parts of it, else close the browser tab and head on to the next.
+When finding a good article or report that fits your search, first scan the article’s content.
+Read headlines, text in bold font, lists – whatever catches your eye.
+Also, don’t forget to use Control/Command+F to search for keywords!

 7. Test: Can you answer your questions?